Universal central extension of the Lie algebra of exact divergence-free vector fields: Introduction

 Recall that a vector field $X$ on $M$ is divergence-free if $L_{X}\mu = 0$ or, equivalently, if $\iota_{X}\mu$ is closed.
 It is exact divergence-free if $\iota_{X}\mu$ is exact, and $\alpha \in \Omega^{n-2}(M)$ is called a potential for $X$ if $\iota_{X}\mu = d\alpha$.
 We denote the unique vector field with potential $\alpha$ by $X_{\alpha}$.
 On the space $\oline{\Omega}{}^{n-2}(M) := \Omega^{n-2}(M)/d\Omega^{n-3}(M)$ of potentials modulo exact potentials, we define a Lie bracket by $[\oline{\alpha}, \oline{\beta}] = \oline{i_{X_{\alpha}} i_{X_{\beta}}\mu}$.
 This makes $\oline{\alpha} \mapsto X_{\alpha}$ into a surjective Lie algebra homomorphism $\oline{\Omega}{}^{n-2}(M) \rightarrow \fX_{\ex}(M)$, and its kernel $H^{n-2}_{\dR}(M)$ is precisely the centre of $\oline{\Omega}{}^{n-2}(M)$.
 Our main result is that for $\mathrm{dim}(M) \geq 3$, the central extension

 is universal in the category of locally convex Lie algebras.
-In fact we will prove a slightly stronger version for compactly supported potentials, from which the above result easily follows.
+In fact we will prove the slightly stronger version for compactly supported potentials, from which the above result easily follows.

 Proving that \eqref{hof1} is universal is of course equivalent to showing that $H^2(\fX_{\ex}(M,\mu), \R) = H_{n-2}(M,\R)$.
 For the Lie algebra $\fX(M,\mu)$ of all divergence-free vector fields (which does not, in general, admit a universal extension), one then obtains $H^2(\fX(M,\mu), \R) = H_{n-2}(M,\R) \oplus \wedge^2 H_{n-1}(M,\R)$.